-Due to the nature of the batch coffee roasting process, waste heat is released intermittently during each 10-min cycle.
+Due to the nature of the batch coffee roasting process, waste heat is released intermittently at the end of each 10-min cycle, with a discharge duration of about 15 seconds.
 This intermittency prevents a constant flow of energy to recover and reutilise in systems such as an ORC.
-This can be done using a thermal storage system, either sensible or latent heat thermal storage.
-Sensible heat storage systems are most common and use a medium such as pressurized water.
+This can be done using a thermal storage system, either sensible heat thermal storage or latent heat thermal storage.
+Sensible heat storage systems are most common and use a medium such as pressurized water to store the generated energy from the intermittent source through a heat exchanger.
 As the flue gas passes through the heat exchanger, its temperature drops, causing a potential issue of fouling.
 The VOCs and other compounds in the flue gas could condense on the heat exchanger, lowering the efficiency of the heat transfer.
+The optimal size of the thermal storage tank must also be determined considering the intermittent heat addition and constant release to the ambient air.

 The production site being investigated is a large coffee roasting firm that has roasting capacity of 500kg/hr.
 The firm operates 6 hours per day and 1,560 hours per year.
 There are two torrefaction units that roast 250 kg of beans per cycle with each cycle lasting 10 minutes.
 The modulating boiler and afterburner are fueled by NG.
 Each cycle requires 1.5 MJ of natural gas fuel per kg of beans, or 375 MJ per cycle.
 With the firm operating at 6 hours per day and 5 days a week, it requires 7020 GJ of natural gas and 800 MWh of electricity per year.
 The modulating boiler operates in the range 175-940 kW.
-The temperature of the exhaust gas from the stack is in the range 300-350 °C and the flow rate is 4500 Nm3/hr.
+The temperature of the exhaust gas from the stack is in the range 300-350 °C and the flow rate is 4500 Nm/hr.
 This hot air flow rate is assumed constant through the system.
 A flow chart of the proposed torrefaction process is shown in Fig 1.